Gibraltar 2025 "Europa 2025 - National Archaeological Discoveries"

 Paper

-Print Technique Offset Lithography, 4 colors
+Print Technique Offset Lithography, 4 colours

 Printed by Cartor Security Printers